BlogThe UGC Pricing Guide: What to Charge in 2026

 Pricing is a skill, and like any skill, it gets better with practice.
 Your first rates won't be perfect.
 That's expected.
 What matters is that you start somewhere defensible, track what works, and adjust based on real market feedback.

 For the broader strategy on building a UGC career from scratch, our complete beginner's guide covers everything from your first portfolio to your first paid gig.
+Once you've set your rates, the next step is knowing where to find the work — we cover five channels from job boards to direct outreach.
+And if you're weighing whether to cold pitch brands or let them come to you, our cold pitching vs creator marketplace comparison breaks down the trade-offs.

 Ready to start earning what your content is worth?
 Create your free creator profile on Modliflex and set your rates today.